-102 Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment such an early stage.
+- 103 Directive 2011/92/EU on the assessment of the effects of certain public and private projects on the environment - 104 SWD(2019) 413, 'Evaluation of the Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment', Commission Staff Working Document such an early stage.
 It was also noted that it was best if the SEA was integrated into the decision-making process, ideally being carried out in parallel to the development of the strategic plan, so that the plan was able to evolve as the SEA was undertaken.
 It was also concluded that climate change mitigation measures were best addressed at the high levels of decision-making, such as at the SEA stage105.